coffeecocoa/coffeecocoa.github.io/_posts/2021-05-23-dogs-watch-tv.md

     </a>
 </p>

-Dogs watch TV?
+Dogs watch TV?...

-Have you ever noticed how the right kind of programming can fascinate your dog with television?
+Have you ever noticed how the right kind of programming can fascinate your dog with television?...

-So, what makes your <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>dog love watching tv?</u></a>
+So, what makes your <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>dog love watching tv?...</u></a>

-This may be due to a relaxing scenic image or a high-speed chase, but it is very hard not to notice when your dog is happy and noticing a moving image on the TV screen.
+This may be due to a relaxing scenic image or a high-speed chase, but it is very hard not to notice when your dog is happy and noticing a moving image on the TV screen...

-“Dogs can basically see television as we do,” says Dr. Bernadine Cruz of Laguna Hills Animal Hospital in California.
+“Dogs can basically see television as we do,” says Dr. Bernadine Cruz of Laguna Hills Animal Hospital in California...

-Cruz explains that HD television, in particular, refreshes frames at a faster rate, which can smooth out the images and make television viewing more realistic for our dogs with such keen eyesight.
+Cruz explains that HD television, in particular, refreshes frames at a faster rate, which can smooth out the images and make television viewing more realistic for our dogs with such keen eyesight...

-Since the television can offer a ton of fast-moving intrigue during an otherwise humdrum day, it’s not surprising that your dog enjoys channel surfing as much as you do.
+Since the television can offer a ton of fast-moving intrigue during an otherwise humdrum day, it’s not surprising that your dog enjoys channel surfing as much as you do...

-According to Dr. Cruz, there’s nothing wrong with turning the television on for your pet, as long as it’s within reason.
+According to Dr. Cruz, there’s nothing wrong with turning the television on for your pet, as long as it’s within reason...

-With the advent of dog-specific programming like <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV</u></a>...
+With the advent of dog-specific programming like <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV...</u></a>

-Many dogs seem to like watching DogTV, and this channel seems to be especially interesting to them.
-The internet is littered with positive user reviews and videos of dogs watching <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV</u></a> intently.
+Many dogs seem to like watching DogTV, and this channel seems to be especially interesting to them...

+The internet is littered with positive user reviews and videos of dogs watching <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV</u></a> intently...

-DogTV has been created using scientific evidence related to canine separation anxiety.
+DogTV has been created using scientific evidence related to canine separation anxiety...

-Years of research by scientist has gone into the development of this special television broadcast that is specific for dog.
+Years of research by scientist has gone into the development of this special television broadcast that is specific for dog...

-And, It’s been created by the world’s top experts.
+And, It’s been created by the world’s top experts...

-When your dog watching <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV</u></a>, a dog’s sense of vision and hearing are targeted.
+When your dog watching <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow"><u>DogTV</u></a>, a dog’s sense of vision and hearing are targeted...

-This will increases your pup’s mental stimulation and assists in preventing boredom.
+This will increases your pup’s mental stimulation and assists in preventing boredom...

-But, you might be thinking ‘this doesn’t look right.’ for dogs watch TV.
+But, you might be thinking ‘this doesn’t look right.’ for dogs watch TV...

-Now listen, this wasn’t designed for us as humans.
+Now listen, this wasn’t designed for us as humans...

-There are colors on the screen, contrast, and camera angles that may appear to be ‘off’ to the human eye but they’re designed to maximize your dog’s attention.
+There are colors on the screen, contrast, and camera angles that may appear to be ‘off’ to the human eye but they’re designed to maximize your dog’s attention...

-So, Want to keep your dog entertained when you go back to work?
+So, Want to keep your dog entertained when you go back to work?...

 <h3 align="center">
     <a href="https://bit.ly/doglovestv" target="_blank" rel="nofollow">